Mikkles/Elena-Demo/README.md

 # Feedback
 You can give me feedback wherever I've given you this link.
 Eventually I'll create a dedicated discord for this game.

+# Story
+The story takes place in a fantasy 1900s urban center, based on Venice as a merchant state.
+You play as Ferdando Severio, a sleepy detective, and his excitable sidekick, the ex-noble cadet Arnogast Ryker.

 # How to Play
 Go to this link! https://mikkles.github.io/Elena-Demo/Elena.html